harperd/machine-learning/notes/1-2-gradient-descent.md

 > **Note:** The function uses an *assignment* operator $:=$ instead of an *equality* operator $=$ which means that $\theta_{j}$ is not *equal* to the right hand side of the equation but *set* to the result of the equation.

-Here, $\alpha$ (alpha) is the learning rate or step.
+Here, $\alpha$ (alpha) is the *learning rate* or *step*.
 The smaller the step the slower the algorithm will run.
 The larger, the faster.
 However, if alpha is too large you may not get to the lowest theta values since the algorithm may overshoot the minimum.

 ![Gradient Descent Learning Rate](C:/Users/Ryan/repos/machine-learning/images/gradient-descent-alpha.png)